timjogorman/RicherEventDescription/guidelines.md

 OVERLAP/CAUSES *deaths*

-It's likely that deaths occurred during each individual attack, and when taken as a plural sum, it is certain that the span of the ``attacks'' contains at least one death.
+It's likely that deaths occurred during each individual attack, and when taken as a plural sum, it is certain that the span of the "attacks" contains at least one death.

 Note that the semantics of participating EVENTs have a strong role